iuscommunity/sphinx_iuscommunity/pages/FAQs.rst

 What Does IUS Stand For?
 ------------------------

-The acronym IUS stands for 'Inline with Upstream Stable'.
-We also stand for world peace, and complimentary shwag.
+The acronym IUS stands for **Inline with Upstream Stable**.
+We also stand for world peace, and kittens.

 What is the History of the IUS Community Project
 ------------------------------------------------